Skip to main content

 Human History

 The Holkham Estate has owned this coastline since the 18th century, when Thomas Coke, 1st Earl of Leicester, transformed the area through agricultural improvement and tree planting.
-The pine belts were planted between 1850 and 1960 to stabilize the dunes and provide shelter for the estate's agricultural land behind.
-Lady Anne's Drive, cutting through the dunes to the beach, was created in Victorian times for carriage access and remains the main visitor route.
+The pine belts were planted in the late 19th century by the 3rd Earl of Leicester using Corsican, maritime, and Scots pines to stabilize the dunes and provide shelter for the estate's agricultural land from wind-blown sand.
+[1] Lady Anne's Drive, cutting through the dunes to the beach, was created in Victorian times for carriage access and remains the main visitor route.
 The marshes were grazed by cattle and sheep for centuries, with saltmarsh turf prized for its quality, while wildfowling was an important local livelihood.

 Park History